The Young Ones (1961 film): Vaudeville routine

 Scenes set both outside and inside the fictional Countess Theatre (bought by Nicky's father Hamilton Black in the film) were filmed on location at the Finsbury Park Empire Theatre.
 In the film, a medley of songs known as the "Vaudeville routine," framed by the song "What D'You Know, We've Got A Show", is performed by Nicky and his friends.
 The entire sequence was recorded in one day (9 August 1961) at the Abbey Road studios, London.
 While session singers – the Mike Sammes Singers – were used on the album, the film version deployed the actors.

 As Victor Rust describes it: "having broken into the dilapidated Finsbury Park Theatre, the members of the youth club, initially despondent, pick up the props, wardrobe, scenery and lighting, and enter into an extensive song and dance routine that features slapstick routines, jokes, songs and dancing".
 It is this mixture of performance techniques that characterises vaudeville.

 The eclectic references in the sequence includes "vaudeville, melodrama, the country house mystery and Astaire and Rogers".
 At the end, Nicky, to a rapturous reception from screaming female fans, "high-kicking his way centre-stage", sings the chorus of "Living Doll".
 Thus the quotations from "the performers of yesteryear" merge with "self-quotation" by Cliff.
 This weaving of the present into the nostalgia creates a sense of continuity and forges a "common bond".
 Napper reads the reprise of the Edwardian-inspired number at the end, complete with a reconciled Hamilton Black onstage, as "the point at which the generational conflict of the film is resolved, significantly through a continuity of entertainment values and styles".

-Reception
+Release

+American version

+In July 1962, Paramount Pictures acquired U.S. and Canadian distribution rights to the film, which was retitled Wonderful to Be Young.
+The film was edited down to 92 minutes.
+A new title song was written by Burt Bacharach and Hal David.
+In mid-October, the film was previewed in New York City.
+On 21 October, Richard appeared on The Ed Sullivan Show, where he performed "What D'You Know, We've Got a Show".
+The film premiered in Cincinnati three days later, and went into general release in December.